longevityframework/longevity/manual/context/pstate-wrappers.md

 a user, and persisting the result.
 We return `true` if we updated a user, and `false` if not.
 We can use `FOPState` extension methods to our advantage here.
-The type ascriptions would normally be left out, but we include them to make the example easier to read:
+The type ascriptions would normally be left out, but we include them to make the example easier to follow:

 ```scala
 def updateLastName(username: Username, newLastName: String): Future[Boolean] = {